David Frischmon, Interim County Recorder

 600 East 4th St., Chaska, MN 55318

-Property Records oversees county recorder duties as they relate to property records and is responsible for the evaluation, recording, protection and preserving of all real estate documents in accordance with State Statutes.
+Land Records oversees county recorder duties as they relate to the evaluation, recording, protection and preserving of all real estate documents in accordance with State Statutes.
 Some of the most frequently recorded documents include Deeds, Mortgages, Assignments, Satisfactions, Easements, Liens, and Plats.

 Recording Documents In-Person

-Applicable documents can be recorded in-person in the Property Records office at the Government Center in Chaska.
+Applicable documents can be recorded in-person in the Land Records office at the Government Center in Chaska.
 Offices are open 8 a.m. to 4:30 p.m.
 Monday-Friday, except for holidays recognized by the county.

 Recording Documents by U.S. Mail